Auberon Herbert, 9th Baron Lucas: Military and political career

 Herbert was a captain in the Hampshire Yeomanry (Carabiniers) and worked as a war correspondent during the Boer War, where he was wounded and lost a leg.
 His elder brother, Rolf, had died in 1882 and his mother in 1886 and so in 1905 (as the nearest heir) he inherited the barony of Lucas and the lordship of Dingwall (which are able to pass through female lines) from his maternal uncle, the 7th Earl Cowper.
 However, it was not until 1907 that he was confirmed in the titles by the Committee for Privileges of the House of Lords and allowed to take his seat in the House of Lords.

 Lucas was private secretary to Richard Haldane, the Secretary of State for War, from 1907 to 1908.
 In April 1908 he was appointed to his first ministerial post as Under-Secretary of State for War (with a seat on the Army Council) by H. H. Asquith, a post he held until 1911.
 He was Under-Secretary of State for the Colonies between March and October 1911 and then served as Parliamentary Secretary to the Board of Agriculture and Fisheries from 1911 to 1914.

 He was sworn of the Privy Council in 1912 and in August 1914 he entered the cabinet as President of the Board of Agriculture and Fisheries.
 However, he did not hold office in the coalition government formed by Asquith in May 1915.
 Lucas also played a prominent part in David Lloyd George's Land Campaign.

 Lucas served as a captain in the Royal Flying Corps in the First World War.
-On 3 November 1916, whilst flying over German lines in the vicinity of Bapaume, his aircraft was attacked and brought down by a German fighter-aeroplane, and Lucas died of wounds whilst a prisoner of war the same day at the age of 40 years.
+On 3 November 1916, whilst flying over German lines in the vicinity of Bapaume, his aircraft was shot down by a German fighter aircraft.
+Lucas died of his wounds as a prisoner of war that same day, aged 40.
 His body was buried in a war grave at the village of Ecoust-Saint-Mein.